AMAIOLAMO/amaiolamo.github.io/_posts/2023-12-19-About-Test-Drive-Development.md

 For the Test Framework, I will be using NUnit

-# Example 1 - Looting System
+# TDD - Looting System

 Given the following requirements:
 > Write a `Looting System` in which has a single procedure: `RandChoose` that, upon given a loot table with weights and item names, will return a random loot in the table, given the weight.